 Follower Count Is Just A Vanity Metric

 We all want to be popular.
-And we want our businesses to be popular.
 But mom was right when she said, “popularity isn’t everything.”

-In high school, many of us associated “popularity” with the number of friends we had, not with the value of those friendships.
+In high school, many of us associated “popularity” with the number of friends we had, instead of pondering the value of individual friendships.

-This way of thinking can be fatal when using social media as a marketing tool.
-The number of people following you doesn’t matter if none of them are genuinely interesting in your brand.
+This way of thinking can be fatal when you’re using social media as a nonprofit marketing tool.
+Because the number of people following your organization doesn’t matter if none of them are genuinely interesting in your mission or your programs.

-To get real business value from social media, you need to stop obsessing about follower count.
-Instead, focus your time and attention on what truly matters – engagement.
+To get real value from social media, you need to stop obsessing about follower count.
+Instead, focus time and attention on what truly matters – engagement.

 Social Media Engagement Has Measurable Value

-Let’s say your company has 5,000 followers on Twitter.
+Let’s say your nonprofit has 5,000 followers on Twitter.
 You built your follower base organically.
-It took time.
-Now, you have a follower base that includes influencers, micro-influencers, clients, local businesses, friends, and colleagues.
+It took time, but now you’ve got a strong group of followers that include members, stakeholders, program participants, other nonprofit groups, and supporters.

-You post about an upcoming event where you will be a featured speaker.
+You post about an upcoming event hosted by your organization.
 50 people share your post.
 15 people leave comments asking for more information.
 10 of the commenters end up registering to attend the event.

 Congratulations!
-You had real social media engagement and got real results.
+Clearly, you had real social media engagement and got real results.

-Let’s say your company has 20,000 followers on Twitter.
-You purchased over half of them, because you wanted your brand to look popular.
-So what happens when you make that post about your upcoming event?
+Now let’s imagine that you’ve got 20,000 followers on Twitter.
+But you purchased over half of them because you wanted your nonprofit to look popular.
+So what happens when you make that post about the upcoming event?

-In all likelihood, NOTHING happens.
+In this situation, the most likely impact is that NOTHING happens.
 Nada.
 No one shares, or comments, or registers to attend.
-This is because you have no real connection with the majority of your followers.
-At best, they are disinterested.
-At worst, they are just bots.
+NOTHING happens because you have no real connections with your followers.
+At best, they’re disinterested.
+At worst, they’re just bots.

 NEVER buy followers.
-It is a major social media faux pas!
+It’s a major social media faux pas!

 The quality of your followers and the quality of your content are paramount.

 Social media engagement hinges on creating and curating high quality content.
-In general, it is better to share a high-quality post once a day than 5 meaningless posts every day.
+In general, it’s better to share a high-quality post once a day than 5 meaningless posts every day.
 That said, you do need to be aware of the “personality” of each social media site and post accordingly.

 Don’t panic!
 You can meet the higher content demands by sharing both original content and curated content.

-The goal is to enhance your brand and make followers care about you.
-At the end of the day, that is the only way to succeed at social media.
-That is the end game.
+The goal is to showcase the authority and expertise of your organization and build meaningful connections.
+At the end of the day, that’s the only way to succeed at social media.
+That’s the end game.

 Engagement Is An Umbrella Term

-All forms of engagement are good -and show that you are doing something right.
+All forms of engagement are good -and show that you’re doing something right.
 But not all forms of engagement are created equal.

-Focus most on the type of engagement that best aligns with your digital marketing objectives.
-If your objectives change over time (which is likely), adjust your social media strategy.
+Focus most on the type of engagement that best aligns with your nonprofit marketing objectives.
+If your objectives change over time (which can happen), adjust your social media strategy.
 These adjustments may shift your focus to a different type of engagement.
 That’s fine.

-- What type of engagement do I want?
+- What type of engagement do we want?

-- What content will drive that type of engagement?
+- What kind of content will drive that type of engagement?

 - How will I measure success (ROI)?